highchair/artinruins-com/_property/vanity-fair.md

     caption: 'A postcard view of the same ride, Shoot the Chutes.
 Colored photographic postcard.'
   - url: vanity-fair-down-chute.jpg
     caption: 'Looking down the chute rail tracks from the top.
 Colored photographic postcard.'
+  - url: vanity-fair-ballroom-1907.jpg
+    caption: 'A postcard photograph of the Ball room in the center, with “…Flames” visible on the bottom left and “One Cent Vaudeville”, 1907'
   - url: vanity-fair-dance-hall.jpg
     caption: 'Interior of the Dance Hall.
 Colored photographic postcard.'
   - url: vanity-fair-south-walk.jpg